-(15) I prefer to run WPDOS in full-screen mode, but (a) I am running WPDOS under Windows Vista or Windows 7, and Vista or Windows 7 tells me that full-screen mode is not available on my system, or (b) I am running WPDOS under XP, and a few minutes after I start WPDOS, it reduces itself to a window, and keeps going back to windowed mode if I try to run it full-screen, or (c) I am running WPDOS under XP and WPDOS will not switch to full-screen mode.
+(15) I prefer to run WPDOS in full-screen mode, but (a) I am running WPDOS under 32-bit Windows 7 or 10, and Windows 7 or 10 tells me that full-screen mode is not available on my system, or (b) I am running WPDOS under XP, and a few minutes after I start WPDOS, it reduces itself to a window, and keeps going back to windowed mode if I try to run it full-screen, or (c) I am running WPDOS under XP and WPDOS will not switch to full-screen mode.

 (16) When I try to start WPDOS 5.1, I see an error message asking if other copies of WP are running; if I answer No; I see an error message saying "No room on backup drive.
 Press any key"; when I press a key, WPDOS locks up.

 (17) My macros "stall" when I try to run them.

 (18) Files with weird names appear on my Windows desktop when I run WPDOS.

 (19) I want to reduce the size of the cursor in WPDOS text screens under Windows XP.